Efficient kernel-based variable selection with sparsistency: Introduction

 The rest of the article is organized as follows.
-In Section 2, we present the proposed general kernel-based variable selection algorithm as well as its computational scheme.
-In Section 3, the asymptotic sparsistency of the proposed algorithm is established.
-In Section 4, we give a detailed analysis of the asymptotic behavior of the proposed algorithm under linear model, and compare it against some existing theoretical results.
-In Section 5, the proposed algorithm is extended to select truly informative interaction terms.
-The numerical experiments on the simulated and real examples are contained in Section 6, and all the technical proofs are given in Section 7.
+In Section \ref{Sec2}, we present the proposed general kernel-based sparse learning method as well as its computational scheme.
+In Section \ref{Sec3}, the asymptotic consistency of the proposed method is established. {Two theoretical examples are provided in In Section \ref{theoreticalexample:1}.} In Section \ref{Sec4}, the proposed method is extended to select truly informative interaction terms.
+The numerical experiments on the simulated and real examples are contained in Section \ref{Sec5}, followed by a concluding summary in Section \ref{Sec6}.
+All the necessary lemmas and technical proofs are given in Appendix and supplementary materials.